 - F.S.
-215.473(5)(b): If either of the following occurs, the board may no longer scrutinize companies according to subparagraph (1)(v)4., may no longer assemble the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, and shall cease engagement, investment prohibitions, and divestment: - 1.
-The Congress or President of the United States affirmatively and unambiguously states, by means including, but not limited to, legislation, executive order, or written certification from the President to Congress, that the government of Iran has ceased to acquire weapons of mass destruction and support international terrorism;
+215.473(5)(b): If both of the following occur, the board may no longer scrutinize companies according to subparagraph (1)(dd)4., may no longer assemble the Scrutinized Companies with Activities in the Iran Terrorism Sectors List, and shall cease engagement, investment prohibitions, and divestment: - 1.
+The Congress and President of the United States affirmatively and unambiguously state, by means including, but not limited to, legislation, executive order, or written certification from the President to Congress, that the government of Iran has ceased to acquire weapons of mass destruction and support international terrorism;